TeaLeaves/Engr350/README.md

 LEARN ABOUT GITHUB

-.readme = (mandatory)
+.readme = describe what the repo is about/notes

-.igno = (not mandatory) let you create private files that are not publicly published
+.igno = let you create private files that are not publicly published

 .order: fetch -> pull -> commit -> push